Vadskye/Rise/docs/standard_effects.md

 * Small radius in Med range

 Tier 4 areas:
-* Huge cone from self
 * Huge line, 10' wide from self
 * Large line, 15' wide from self
-* Huge radius from self
 * Enemies in Large radius from self
 * Medium radius in Med range
 * Enemies in Small radius in Med range